aslamanver/io-session-handler/README.md

 http.listen(3000)
 ```

-You can get all the connections using
+To retrieve all the connections using

 ``` js
 session_handler.sessions